Updated: Apr 20

 The difference between #YA and #NA was, however, important.
 My novel deals in part with issues of sexual abuse in relation to disability.
 This material would be inappropriate, I think, for the younger ages covered by #YA, but not for #NA, which is often picked precisely for this reason.
 So even though I worried #NA might be a little too "niche", I think it was the right call.

 The end result of the day - I have sent two query letters off to two agents, along with excerpts from my novel.
 Even if these don't pan out, the experience was fantastic.
 I learned under pressure to write a decent query letter, and to write pitches that are effective.
 I also "met" a number of other writers online who retweeted spontaneously my tweets.
 It is said that this enhances visibility of one's tweets, and this seems to make sense, but I also read some who questioned that idea.
 It depends how editors find the pitches.
 If they are using search criteria, the retweets are not all that useful, but if they are browsing, they will be of interest.
 The blogger who had done PitMad both as a writer and an editor was one of those who argued that the retweeting wasn't that useful.
 He said there were so many pitches to sort through, no one has the time to just browse.
 And I must admit, watching the #PitMad thread throughout the day, there was an unending stream of pitches, thousands of them, perhaps tens of thousands.
 Twitter says 35000 tweets on the #PitMad hashtag, but I don't know over what time period.
 Still, it is a lot!
-However, I did find the cameraderie between writers useful that comes from the retweeting.
+However, I did find the cameraderie between writers useful, and that comes partly from the retweeting.
 So even if it isn't ultimately the right way to reach the editors and agents, I found it a good way to network.

 Another image of events that take place in the novel 'Goodness in Small Doses' - the truck or lorry that carries Mags and her father from the mill to the town of La Rochefoucauld.